gitpitch/gitpitch/README.md

 <br><br>

-- GitPitch is a markdown presentation tool for MacOS, Linux, or Windows 10.
+- GitPitch is a markdown presentation tool for MacOS, Linux, and Windows 10.
 - GitPitch Desktop lets you develop, preview, and present markdown presentations offline.
 - Export your markdown presentations to PDF and PowerPoint PTTX.
 - And publish and share your markdown presentations online at [gitpitch.com](https://gitpitch.com).